Batalha dos Guararapes: Verisimilitude of the scene

 Meirelles' work was the target of several criticisms and debates because it deals with a historical moment and there are different opinions about how it really occurred and should be represented.
 In 1879, Meirelles was accused of producing a misleading scene about the Dutch invasion.
 It was alleged that this event could not have been portrayed in such a peaceful manner.
 Different opinions on how the scene occurred conflicted with the research the author himself had done before creating the painting, such as his meticulous work in Pernambuco, where he conducted studies and research at the Instituto Arqueológico, Histórico e Geográfico Pernambucano (IAHGP) and was able to view weapons and other props that helped him in the making of the canvas.

 One of the critics of the painting was the researcher Donato Mello Júnior (he was a professor, researcher, and architect, who contributed to the collection of the National Museum of Fine Arts), whose attacks on the works of Victor Meirelles and Pedro Américo were present at the 1879 exhibitions, with his publications of articles in pamphlets.
 Several critics specialized in plastic arts were divided in their opinions about the paintings and their authors.
-There were also publications by anonymous writers in newspapers, a resource allowed by the press in the 19th century, or pseudonyms, in order to destroy the artists' reputation and deny journalistic seriousness.
+There were also publications by anonymous writers in newspapers, a resource allowed by the press in the 19th century, or pseudonyms, to destroy the artists' reputation and deny journalistic seriousness.
 The accusations were diverse, from plagiarism of the artists, to false or inappropriate representations of people, objects, props, scenes, alleging a lack of commitment to the painting's fidelity to the past.